 And, if you invest strategically in growth markets, you also have the opportunity to grow your retirement savings at a rate much faster than through standard stock market investing.
 With careful planning, you could even achieve FIRE (financial independence retire early).

-In this article, we’ll share what a 401(k) is, how and why you might want to invest your 401(k) in real estate investments like syndications, things to keep in mind before you do so, and more.
+In this article, we’ll share what a 401(k) is, the best way to invest 401(k) funds, how and why you might want to invest your 401(k) in real estate investments like syndications, things to keep in mind before you do so, and more.
 So if you’re ready to take your retirement funds to the next level, read on!

 What Is A 401(k)?

 A 401(k) is a retirement savings plan sponsored by an employer.
 It lets you save and invest for your own retirement while taking advantage of unique tax benefits.